 "How PTSD Became a Problem Far Beyond the Battlefield," by Sebastian Junger, Vanity Fair, June 2015

-"The Second Rape: Battling PTSD and Betrayal," by Andrea Pino, Huffington Post, January 2014 (note from Mary: What a powerful article, including the disturbing link to Pino's original story.
-Its message is for anyone who has had symptoms dismissed—by friends, by colleagues, and by people in positions of authority.
+"The Second Rape: Battling PTSD and Betrayal," by Andrea Pino, Huffington Post, January 2014 (What a powerful article, including the disturbing link to Pino's original story.
+Its message is for anyone who has had PTSD symptoms dismissed—by friends, by colleagues, and by people in positions of authority.
 Carolina was my undergraduate alma mater.
 How I hope things have changed.
 If so, it is due to those who had the courage to speak up.)

 Click to access a short questionnaire that screens for PTSD:

 Non-traditional resource for anxiety

 https://cbdoilsandedibles.com (I spent some time reviewing this website.
 It may provide another approach to reducing anxiety, worth discussing with your physician.
 In my experience, relief can be found sometimes by thinking and looking "outside the box."
 Here are two references from the website: https://www.ncbi.nlm.nih.gov/pubmed/22129319, https://www.ncbi.nlm.nih.gov/pubmed/21238581.
 If anyone with PTSD has found these products helpful, please email me (email@example.com).